 The most common charging method if you choose to charge in your driveway is using a standard mains socket, which is the easiest but slowest charging option available, and will require you to run a lead from your car to the nearest plug.

 Alternatively, you can get a fast-charging point installed in your home by a qualified electrician.
-This may cost you money, but it’ll give you super-fast charging times and an easy-to-use charging point in your driveway.
+This may cost you money (some new build houses may come with charging points installed, and government grants are available for you to install one yourself), but it’ll give you super-fast charging times and an easy-to-use charging point in your driveway.

 Public charging points